benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Notice the second time I set the buad rate to the previous setting.
 I realised pretty quickly, this failed because the baudrate had changed from 57600 to 115200 as when you run the script it defaults to 115200.

-I then retested using the 115200 baud rate.
+I then retested using the 115200 baud rate as per the FW file.
 Success.

 I then tried to restart the device in normal mode as I now knew the FW upgrade was successful.
 ```